jpcadena/classification-tweets-national-security-ecuador/README.md

 ![Project][project-screenshot]

-This project is in development with an estimated presentation at March.
+This project is in development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>